 Data protection standards have been developing for over 100 years.
 Key landmarks include; the first automated business data processing dating back to the 1890 US census; the end of the Second World War; the Universal Declaration of Human Rights in 1948; the establishment of the basic principles of data protection by the Organisation for Economic Co-operation and Development (OECD) in 1980, and the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (popularly known as 'Convention 108') by the Council of Europe in Strasbourg, France in 1981.
-Technology has always played and continues to play a key role in the development of data protection laws.
-As the world of business data processing evolved, so did the methods and practices of data protection.
+Technology has always played and continues to play a key role in the development of data protection.
 The frameworks and laws have developed mainly in response to technological advances which increase the collection, holding and dissemination of personal information as well as surveillance of people.

 Data protection law is derived from fundamental human rights law.
 As such, data protection law can be considered a balancing act between the needs of the many and the needs of the individual.
 As a topic, this makes for a highly emotive and argumentative arena, as there can be entirely valid competing arguments, where both parties are acting in good conscience believing they serve the best interests of their clients.
-Any organisation which manages individuals' personal data will be required to comply with legal obligations and fulfil the moral imperative to protect the data of individuals within their care, ensuring that their partners and suppliers do the same.
+Any organisation which manages individuals' personal data will be required to comply with legal obligations; fulfil the moral imperative to protect the data of individuals within their care; and ensure that their partners and suppliers do the same.